openstack/glance/doc/source/configuring.rst

 Optional.
 Default: 0 (Unlimited).

-This value specifies the maximum amount of bytes that each user can use across all storage systems.
+This value specifies the maximum amount of storage that each user can use across all storage systems.
+Optionally unit can be specified for the value.
+Values are accepted in B, KB, MB, GB or TB which are for Bytes, KiloBytes, MegaBytes, GigaBytes and TeraBytes respectively.
+Default unit is Bytes.

+Example values would be,
+    user_storage_quota=20GB

 Configuring the Filesystem Storage Backend
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~